wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 # Create and upload a Windows Server VHD to Azure

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 This article shows you how to upload a virtual hard disk (VHD) with an operating system so you can use it as an image to create virtual machines based on that image.
-For more details about disks and VHDs in Azure, see [About Disks and VHDs for Virtual Machines](/documentation/articles/virtual-machines-disks-vhds).
+For more details about disks and VHDs in Azure, see [About Disks and VHDs for Virtual Machines](/documentation/articles/virtual-machines-linux-about-disks-vhds/).